null-gman/string-Array-Data-Structure-for-c/README.md

 # Building/Compiling

 1. Ensure you have **make** installed.
+2. run `make folder` to create '/objs/' and '/bin'/ folders
-2. To compile `src/test.c`, run:
+3. To compile `src/test.c`, run:

     ```
     make
     ```

-3. To run the `bin/test` executable, run:
+4. To run the `bin/test` executable, run:

     ```
     make play
     ```

-4. To run the `bin/test` with **Valgrind**, run :
+5. To run the `bin/test` with **Valgrind**, run :
     ```
     make playTest
     ```

-5. To clear/remove/delete all object files and binaries, run:
+6. To clear/remove/delete all object files and binaries, run:

     ```
     make clean